adeebahmed/slack-night-mode/CONTRIBUTING.md

 All I ask on a PR is that you provide a a screenshot of the intended functionality, theme, or what is being added to a theme.

-Below this line is the contributing requirements from the origionl repo.
+Below this line is the contributing requirements from the original repo.
 ############################################################################################################################
 Knowledge of [SCSS](http://sass-lang.com/documentation/) is required for changing styles.
 Reporting any issue is encouraged.